Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/flow_gates_92a90.md

 §recipe[draconicevolution:flow_gate]{spacing:2}§recipe[draconicevolution:flow_gate,1,8]{spacing:2}
 §rule{colour:0x606060,height:3,width:100%,top_pad:3}
 ###### §nComputer Control
 Flow gates can also be controlled using ComputerCraft or Open Computers.
-You can find a list of avalible peripheral methods bellow.
+You can find a list of avalible peripheral methods below.

 §ngetFlow
 §rule{height:3,padding:0}